AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/publishing.md

 The objective of the Universal Editor is to not impose any particular pattern, so that the implementation can best achieve its goals in a fully-decoupled manner while still keeping everything simple and straight-forward for the implementation.

 Likewise the Universal Editor does not make any requirements on how any particular project should go about determining from which tier to delivery the content.
-Rather it enables a number of possibilities and allows the project to determine which solution is best for its own requirements.
+Rather it enables several possibilities and allows the project to determine which solution is best for its own requirements.